2009 Arizona Wildcats football team: at Washington

-Stanford
+vs Stanford

-at Arizona Stadium, Tucson

 In a game that featured more than a thousand offensive yards, the Wildcats rallied back late to defeat the Cardinal.
 The quarterbacks were evenly matched: Stanford quarterback Andrew Luck threw for 423 yards and three touchdowns, while Arizona's Nick Foles also tossed three touchdown passes and had a total of 415 yards.
 Stanford's Toby Gerhart had 123 yards and two touchdowns.
 Arizona managed a total of just 138 rush yards, but 57 of those came on Nic Grigsby's go-ahead touchdown with under three minutes left.
 Stanford drove to the Arizona 17 with seconds to play, but a fourth-down pass to Chris Owusu was batted away and the Wildcats escaped with a home victory.

-UCLA
+vs UCLA

-at Arizona Stadium, Tucson

 In the first quarter, Arizona's first drive ended when UCLA safety Rahim Moore intercepted a Nick Foles pass.
 But in their second drive, Foles passed to Juron Criner for a 41-yard touchdown to give the Wildcats a lead.
 After Arizona recovered a Bruin fumble, Grigsby rushed into the end zone for a 6-yard touchdown, extra point blocked.

 Both Moore and Jerzy Siewierski intercepted a Wildcats pass in the second quarter.
 Kai Forbath kicked a 53-yard field goal to put UCLA on the board before the half.
 UCLA's Datone Jones recovered a Foles fumble and Forbath kicked a field goal to begin the third quarter.
 Kevin Craft came in to replace Kevin Prince in UCLA's second possession, but Christian Ramirez fumbled the ball to Arizona, which led to the Wildcats' third touchdown, a Nick Foles 25-yard pass to Criner.
 Tony Dye recovered a Wildcats fumble and ran in for a 28-yard UCLA touchdown.
 Late in the third quarter, Nick Booth rushed for 6 yards for a score to give Arizona a 27–13 lead.

 In the fourth quarter, the Bruins were unable to do anything and lost their fourth game in a row.